eti-p-doray/log6308/README.md

 #### Netflix Prize data

+Note that we have provided a small subset of the data in binary form.
+If used, this step can be skipped.
 You will first need to find the dataset given with the Netflix Prize.
 At the time of this project's creation, you could find it at the top of a Google search.
 Unzip it's content at the root of this project, such as you would have a `nf_prize_dataset` folder at the root, which would contain a `training_set` folder.
 Once that is done, execute `python3 netflix_data.py` in order to make numpy array files with this data (and they're the ones to be used with the rest of the scripts) :

 - `nf_prize_dataset/nf_prize.npz` : Array with all the data contained in the training set.
 If you rerun `netflix_data.py` while it exists, it'll be imported and used instead of being regenerated.